Yurii Kovryzhenko

-Yurii Kovryzhenko (Ukrainian: Юрій Ковриженко; born June 8, 1983) is a chef, TV and radio presenter, ambassador of Ukrainian cuisine in the world, winner of the Global Chef Awards 2017 in Singapore for his contribution to the development of gastronomy.
+Yurii Kovryzhenko (Ukrainian: Юрій Ковриженко; born June 8, 1983) is a chef, TV and radio presenter, the ambassador of Ukrainian cuisine in the world and was the winner of the Global Chef Awards 2017 in Singapore for his contribution to the development of gastronomy.

 Biography

-Kovryzhenko was born on June 8, 1983 in Kyiv.
+Kovryzhenko was born on June 8, 1983, in Kyiv.
 His mother was a teacher.
 In 2000, as a student, he began working in a restaurant, and in 2008 he started working in the kitchen and studying in culinary schools in Europe.

-For many years he had been an ardent supporter of Slow Food.
+For many years he has been an ardent supporter of Slow Food.

 Kovryzhenko represents Ukraine in the world association of chefs Slow Food Chefs' Alliance.

 Education

 In 1999, he graduated from Kyiv Art School No. 6.

-From 2000 to 2005, he studied at the Kyiv Slavic University at the Faculty of International Relations.

 He has also studied in Europe at the following culinary institutions: Ecole Ritz Escoffier, and École Grégoire-Ferrand (Paris), Basque Culinary Center (San Sebastian, Spain), IFSE (Turin), International Academy of Italian Cuisine (Lucca, Italy).